Whiplash and Neck Pain After Accident? 4 Easy Steps to Recovery

 - Numbness or tingling in the arm or hand

-A muscle strain or sprain can occur similarly, but they involve two different parts of the neck.
+A muscle strain or sprain can occur simultaneously, but they involve two different parts of the neck.
 A strain is caused when a tendon stretches too far and tears.
 Whereas, a sprain occurs when the ligaments that support the neck stretches too far and tears.
+Technically, whiplash is a sprain/strain.
 The damage from these injuries can heal over time, but sometimes you may require further medical treatment.
 Some of the most common symptoms to be aware of are:

 - Decreased range of motion and tightness in the neck